berntf/otwo/ServerInstallTestnet.md

 source .vimrc
 ```

-10. Change the bash preferences file to always use vim instead of vi (read here why).
+10. Change the bash preferences file to always use vim instead of vi (see 'External reference 1' for advantages).
 cd
 vi .bashrc
 Add the following line to the .bashrc file: